razvanbackpack/razvanbackpack/README.md

+Hi there!
-Hi there, I'm Razvan, and I like coding stuff.
+I'm Razvan, and I like coding stuff.

 ---